 Police Officer Did Not Read Me My Rights.

-A person must be advised of their right against self-incrimination when subjected to custodial police interrogation.
+When subjected to custodial police interrogation, a person must be advised of their right against self-incrimination.
 Premier criminal defense lawyers must be willing to fight when the police fail to follow the rules.

 Miranda Rights Are Required in State and Federal Cases

 Ernesto Miranda was arrested at his home and taken into custody.
 Two police officers interrogated him for two hours, resulting in a confession.
-The confession was used at trial, and Miranda was convicted.
+The prosecution used the confession at trial, and Miranda was convicted.

 The United States Supreme Court held that “there can be no doubt that the Fifth Amendment privilege is available outside of criminal court proceedings and serves to protect persons in all settings in which their freedom of action is curtailed in any significant way from being compelled to incriminate themselves.”
 The SCOTUS went on to hold, “the prosecution may not use statements, whether exculpatory or inculpatory, stemming from custodial interrogation of the defendant unless it demonstrates the use of procedural safeguards effective to secure the privilege against self-incrimination.
 By custodial interrogation, we mean questioning initiated by law enforcement after a person has been taken into custody or otherwise deprived of his freedom of action in any significant way.”

 The “takeaway” from Miranda is that if you are in custody and being interrogated, you must be warned before any questioning that you have the right to remain silent, that anything you say can be used against you in a court of law, that you have the right to a presence of an attorney, and that if you cannot afford an attorney, one will be appointed for you before any questioning if you desire.
 Interrogation means more than just asking for your name and address.
-Custody means you are not free to leave even if you were not formally arrested.
+Custody means you are not free to leave, even if the police did not formally arrest you.

 miranda card

-Miranda Warning: One essential element to consider is whether the client was read their Miranda Rights by law enforcement at the appropriate time.
-These rights include the right to remain silent, that anything they say can be used against them in a court of law, the right to have an attorney present during questioning, and that if they cannot afford one, an attorney will be appointed to them.
-If law enforcement failed to deliver the Miranda Warning before a custodial interrogation properly, it could potentially violate the client’s rights.
+Miranda Warning: One essential element to consider is whether law enforcement read the client their Miranda Rights at the appropriate time.
+These rights include the right to remain silent, that anything they say can be used against them in a court of law, the right to have an attorney present during questioning, and that if they cannot afford one, the judge will appoint an attorney for them.
+If law enforcement fails to deliver the Miranda Warning before a custodial interrogation properly, it could potentially violate the client’s rights.

-Voluntariness of the Statement: Even if the Miranda Rights were read, the attorney would consider whether the statement was given voluntarily, knowingly, and intelligently.
+Voluntariness of the Statement: Even if police read the accused their Miranda Rights, the attorney would consider whether the statement was voluntary, knowing, and intelligent.
 For example, suppose the client was under duress, intoxicated, or experiencing mental health issues that may have affected their understanding or voluntariness.
-In that case, the attorney may argue their right to remain silent was violated.
+In that case, the attorney may argue that the police violated the accused’s right to remain silent.

 Invoking the Right: The attorney would also assess whether the client properly invoked their right to remain silent.
 Simply staying silent is not always enough to invoke this right; the client may need to affirmatively state that they are choosing to remain silent or want a lawyer.
 It may be a violation if the client invoked their right and law enforcement continued to question them.

-Custodial Interrogation: The right to remain silent typically applies to what is known as “custodial interrogation,” meaning questioning that occurs while the individual is in police custody or otherwise deprived of their freedom in a significant way.
-The attorney would need to assess whether the client was in custody and whether they were being interrogated.
+Custodial Interrogation: The right to remain silent typically applies to “custodial interrogation,” which means questioning that occurs while the individual is in police custody or otherwise deprived of their freedom in a significant way.
+The attorney would need to assess whether the client was in custody and if police interrogated them.

 What to Look for in a Premier Criminal Defense Lawyer